 You should resort to this method if the marking and lettering on the fuse label are not legible.
 The imprinted letter on the cap indicates the speed of the fuse.

 For this step, you may need a magnifying lens.
-Check the fuse to identify brand details and other manufacturer details using a magnifying lens.
+Using a magnifying lens, check the fuse to identify brand details and other manufacturer details.

 5 amp fuse details

 Now that you have all the fuse details, it is time to make a metal identification.
 Looking through the glass tubing, check for the wire filament.
 If the filament is thin, you look at a fast blow fuse.